GabrielK101/HorseRaceSimulator/README.md

 ### Command-Line Simulation (Part 1)

-1. **Starting the Simulation**: After compiling `RaceStarter.java`, run the command `java RaceStarter` in your terminal or command prompt.
+1. **Starting the Simulation**: After compiling `startRace.java`, run the command `java startRace` in your terminal or command prompt.

 3. **Viewing the Simulation**: Once the race is started, observe the command-line output to track the progress of each horse.
 After each race there will be a prompt to start a new race.
 ### GUI Simulation (Part 2)

-1. **Launching the GUI**: Compile `RaceGUI.java` and then run `java RaceGUI`.
+1. **Launching the GUI**: Compile `startRaceGUI.java` and then run `java startRaceGUI`.
 This will open the graphical user interface for the simulation.

 2. **Customizing the Race**: Use the options provided in the GUI to configure the race settings, such as the number of horses and track length.